linode/docs/docs/platform/how-to-build-your-infrastructure-using-terraform-and-linode.md

     {{< note >}}
 Remember:

 * Terraform loads into memory all files with the ".tf" extension present in the working directory.
-As a result all files are concatenated (in memory).
-As a result you don't need to define the provider on this file, since it was declared in `linode-template.tf`.
+As a result, all files are concatenated (in memory) and you don't need to define the provider on this file, since it was declared in `linode-template.tf`.

 * Resources can't be duplicated, so you need to assign a unique name for each one.

-* In this example the same SSH key and root password is being used.
+* In this example the same SSH key and root password are being used.
 You should change these values in production environments.

 * A new parameter `swap_size` is used to override the default value of 512Mb.
 You can check all available options for `terraform-provider-linode` in the plugin GitHub repository [readme.md](https://github.com/LinodeContent/terraform-provider-linode).
 {{< /note >}}